microsoft/CCF/doc/build_apps/logging_cpp.rst

     :end-before: SNIPPET_END: claims_digest_in_receipt
     :dedent:

-A client consuming the output of this endpoint must digest the claims themselves, combine the digest with the other leaf component
+A client consuming the output of this endpoint must digest the claims themselves, combine the digest with the other leaf components
 (``write_set_digest`` and ``hash(commit_evidence)``) to obtain the equivalent ``leaf``.
 See :ref:`use_apps/verify_tx:Receipt Verification` for the full set of steps.

 As an example, a logging application may register the contents being logged as a claim: